actix/book/actix-web/src/sec-2-application.md

 Applications act as a namespace for all routes, i.e all routes for a specific application have the same url path prefix.
 The application prefix always contains a leading "/" slash.
-If a supplied prefix does not contain leading slash, it is automatically inserted.
+If a supplied prefix does not contain a leading slash, it is automatically inserted.
 The prefix should consist of value path segments.

 > For an application with prefix `/app`,